apache/camel-website/content/blog/2020/10/VSCode-LanguageSupport-0.0.28/index.md

 # Camel Kafka Connector Properties file improvements

 Previously, the support for [Camel Kafka Connector](https://camel.apache.org/camel-kafka-connector/latest/index.html) was limited to Camel URI in `camel.(sink|source).url` property value.
-This release focused to provide support to the usage of list of properties for each parameters instead of using a potentially long Camel URI.
+This release adds support for the list of properties provided for each parameter instead of using a potentially long Camel URI.
 It relies on the new Camel Kafka Connector Catalog.

 #### Completion for `connector.class` property value